 Obtaining a valid and enforceable issued or granted patent covering our technology in the United States and worldwide can be extremely costly, and our or our licensors' or collaborators' intellectual property rights may not exist in some countries outside the United States or may be less extensive in some countries than in the United States.
 In jurisdictions where we or our licensors or collaborators have not obtained patent protection, competitors may seek to use our or their technology to develop their own products and further, may export otherwise infringing products to territories where we or they have patent protection, but where it is more difficult to enforce a patent as compared to the United States.
 Competitor products may compete with our future products in jurisdictions where we do not have issued or granted patents or where our or our licensors' or collaborators' issued or granted patent claims or other intellectual property rights are not sufficient to prevent competitor activities in these jurisdictions.
-The legal systems of certain countries, particularly certain developing countries, make it difficult for enforce patents and such countries may not recognize other types of intellectual property protection, particularly relating to biopharmaceuticals.
-This could make it difficult for us or our licensors or collaborators to prevent the infringement of our or their patents or collaborators' or collaborators' efforts and attention from other aspects of our business, could put our and our licensors' or collaborators' patents at risk of being invalidated or interpreted narrowly and our licensors' or collaborators' patent applications at risk of not issuing and could provoke third parties aspects or our licensors or collaborators' and our licensors or collaborators or collaborators or patent applications at risk of not issuing and could provoke third parties aspect claims against us or our licensors or collaborators.
-We or our licensors or collaborators may not prevail in any lawsuits that we or our lic
+The legal systems of certain countries, particularly certain developing countries, make it difficult to enforce patents and such countries may not recognize other types of intellectual property protection, particularly relating to biopharmaceuticals.
+This could make it difficult for us or our licensors or collaborators to prevent the infringement of our or their patents or marketing of competing products in violation of our or their proprietary rights generally in certain jurisdictions.
+Proceedings to enforce our patent rights in foreign jurisdictions could result in substantial cost and divert our and our licensors' or collaborators' efforts and attention from other aspects of our business, could put our and our licensors' or collaborators' patents at risk of being invalidated or interpreted narrowly and our and our licensors or collaborators may not prevail in any lawsuits that we or our licensors or collaborators initiate, and the damages or other remedies awarded, if any, may not be commercially meaningful.

 We generally file a provisional patent application first (a priority filing) at the USPTO.
 An international application under the Patent Cooperation Treaty, PCT, is usually filed within twelve months after the priority filing.
-Based on the PCT filing, national and regional patent applications may be filed in the United States, EU, Japan, Australia and Canada and, depending on the individual case, also in any or all of, inter alia, Brazil, China, Hong Kong, India, Israel, Mexico, New Zealand, Russia, South Africa, South Korea and other jurisdictions.
+Based on the PCT filing, national and regional patent applications may be filed in the United States, EU, Japan, Australia and Canada and, depending on the individual case, also in any or all of, inter alia, Brazil, China, Hong Kong, India, Israel, Mexico, New Zealand, South Africa, South Korea and other jurisdictions.
 We have so far not filed for patent protection in all national and regional jurisdictions where such protection may be available.
 In addition, we may decide to abandon national and regional patent applications before grant.
-Finally, the grant proceeding of each national or regional patent is an independent proceeding which may lead to situations in which applications such as registration authorities, while granted by others.
+Finally, the grant proceeding of each national or regional patent is an independent proceeding which may lead to situations in which applications might in some jurisdictions be refused by the relevant registration authorities, while granted by others.
 It is also quite common that depending on the country, various scopes of patent protection may be granted on the same product candidate or technology.